The Massacre (Doctor Who): In print

 John Lucarotti's 1987 novelisation of this serial for Target Books, entitled simply The Massacre, returned the story to a previous draft before both a scheduled holiday for Hartnell and technical limitations forced a number of rewrites (allowing Hartnell to not have to be present during recording of the second episode and removing the need for Hartnell to be doubled throughout the story).

 Home media

 This is one of only three stories – the others being Marco Polo and Mission to the Unknown – of which no footage survives.
 However, a fan-recorded soundtrack, with linking narration provided by Peter Purves, was released by the BBC Radio Collection on both audio CD and cassette in 1999.
 The soundtrack, again with the Purves narration, was made available on vinyl on 29 August 2020 to coincide with Record Store Day.

 Charles Norton, director of several animated reconstructions, noted in 2019 that an animated version of historics such as The Massacre of St Bartholomew's Eve was unlikely in the near future due to the significant resources required, such as costumes and characters.

+Additional media

+In the Big Finish Productions audio story, Fugitive of the Daleks, the Abbot is revealed to be the robot double of the Doctor that was first seen in the TV adventure The Chase.